OpenFlutter/fluwx/README.md

-# wechat_plugin
+# fluwx

-A Flutter plugin for wechat.
+A new Flutter plugin for Wechat SDK.

 ## Getting Started